rossant/rossant.github.io/content/2016-01-06-moving-away-hdf5.md

 ### What's in an HDF5 file?

-An HDF5 file contains a POSIX-like hierarchy of numerical arrays (aka **datasets**) organized within folders (aka **groups**).
+An HDF5 file contains a POSIX-like hierarchy of numerical arrays (aka **datasets**) organized within **groups**.

-Datasets can be stored in two ways: **contiguously or chunked**.
+A dataset can be stored in two ways: **contiguously or chunked**.
 If the former, the dataset is stored in a contiguous buffer in the file.
-If the latter, the dataset is split uniformly in rectangular chunks organized in a B-tree.
+If the latter, it is split uniformly in rectangular chunks organized in a B-tree.

 HDF5 also supports lossless compression of datasets.

 ### File system within a file

-Effectively, you can see HDF5 as **a file system within a file**, although the [HDF Group doesn't seem to like this comparison](https://www.hdfgroup.org/HDF5/faq/whyhdf5.html).
+Effectively, you can see HDF5 as **a file system within a file**, where files are datasets and folders are groups.
+However, the [HDF Group doesn't seem to like this comparison](https://www.hdfgroup.org/HDF5/faq/whyhdf5.html).
 The major differences are as follows:

 * **An HDF5 file is portable**: the entire structure is contained in the file and doesn't depend on the underlying file system.
 However it does depend on the HDF5 library.
 * **HDF5 datasets have a rigid structure**: they are all homogeneous (hyper)rectangular numerical arrays, whereas files in a file system can be anything.